cobwebch/external_import/Documentation/User/Reaction/Index.rst

 index
   The index of the targeted External Import configuration (not necessary when a configuration is explicitly defined).

+group
+  Instead of defining a table and an index, it is also possible to define a group.
+In such a case, all configurations from the corresponding :ref:`group <administration-general-tca-properties-group>` will be executed in order of increasing priority.
+This is used only for the "Import external data" reaction.
+  It is incompatible with a table and index definition.
+Defining both will trigger an error.
+  It is not necessary when a group has been explicitly defined.

 data
   The data to handle.